RAKWireless/rak7391-examples/MQTT_to_ModBUS_bridge/README.md

 Then we can test mqtt topics.

-For example, use the command bellow to control LED on. `172.23.0.2` should be replaced with the ip of nodered container.
+For example, use the command bellow to control LED on. `172.23.0.2` should be replaced with the ip of mqtt broker.
+In this example we deployed NodeRED in container, so the ip is container's ip.

 ```
 mosquitto_pub -h 172.23.0.2 -t bridge/LED01/write -m 1